hyperledger-archives/indy-sdk/doc/design/002-anoncreds/README.md

 ///         "signature": <signature>,
 ///         "signature_correctness_proof": <signature_correctness_proof>
 ///     }
-/// cred_revoc_id: local id for revocation info (Can be used for revocation of this cred)
+/// cred_revoc_id: local id for revocation info (Can be used for revocation of this credential)
 /// revoc_reg_delta_json: Revocation registry delta json with a newly issued credential
 ///
 /// #Errors